ncsa/Delta_doc/docs/source/user_guide/software.rst

    <details>
    <summary><a><b>Delta software module list</b> <i>(click to expand/collapse)</i></a></summary>

-The modules listed below are installed on Delta CPUs, GPUs, or both, as indicated.
+The following modules are installed on Delta CPUs, GPUs, or both, as indicated.

 .. table:: Delta Installed Modules